choke06/Verity/README.md

 # Project Verity

 A credibility inference system for networks of conflicting claims.
-Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and claim.
+Verity models sources and claims as a bipartite graph to infer the credibility of every source and claim.

 # Problem